initial-poc/traffic-generator/README.md

 # Jmeter Traffic-generator

-This repo contains a Jmeter JMX file through which the traffic can be generated to spanner-crud exposed API endpoint.
+This repo contains a Jmeter JMX file which can be used to generate the traffic to spanner-crud exposed API endpoint.

 Steps to generate traffic:
 ```
 1. CSV Data Set Config from with-in Jmeter script has to be configured with the desired csv file to upload records.